hollanbo/torrent-feeder/README.md

 - Organise files in your configured structure
 - Cleanup old logs based on your config
 - Notifications of added torrents?
+- Add support for other feeds
+- Add support for other BT clients